ScottLogic/Technology-Carbon-Standard/pages/views/roles/architecture_nfrs.md

 <ul>
     <li><b>Hardware lifetime (inc. support) &gt;= 5 years: </b> Clear requirement for procurement on how long servers must work and for how long they should be supportable</li>

-    <li><b>Laptop/Switch/Server should have &lt;x embodied kgCO2 per y.</b> You can relate embodied carbon to a scale factor y like throughput or number of ports of network equipment. </li>
+    <li><b>Laptop/Switch/Server should have &lt;x embodied kgCO2 per y.</b> You can relate embodied carbon to a scale factor y like throughput or number of ports on network equipment. </li>
 </ul>

 A software implementation NFR may also drive reduce embodied carbon: